sirkyp/fhir-t1d-exchange/README.md

 # T1D Exchange FHIR Implementation Guide

+**IMPLEMENTER NOTE**: This Implementation Guide is an early work in progress developed through human-AI collaboration.
+It requires expert review, testing, and validation before any production use.
+The profiles, terminology, and guidance should be considered draft and subject to significant revision based on clinical expert feedback and real-world testing.

 This repository contains the FHIR Implementation Guide (IG) for the T1D Exchange Data Specification, facilitating standardized exchange of Type 1 Diabetes health information.

 ## Overview